 Grahame Farquhar is Professor Emeritus at the Department of Civil and Environmental Engineering, University of Waterloo.
 His reserach on landfills began in 1969 with the study of gas and leachate at four Ontario landfills.
 He subsequently published more than one hundred papers, reports, books and chapters, of which many dealt with landfills and waste disposal.
 More than sixty students successfully pursued post-graduate degrees under Dr. Farquhar’s suopervision.
 At various times, he served as Chair of Civil Engineering and Special Assistant to the VP, Research at the University of Waterloo and as Associtae Director of the Canadian Water Network.
 His major awards include Distingushed Teacher (1982, Waterloo), Distingushed professor Emeritus (2002, Waterloo) and Distingushed Service Citation (1990, Wisconsin)

 John Pacey graduated from University of Washington with B.S. degree in Civil Engineering, followed by M.S. degree in geotechnical engineering from M.I.T.
-Started two geotechnical companies in 1960s and in 1970 co-started one of the first engineering companies oriented solely to the solid waste i dustry, most notably landfills.
-Published over 70 papers reative to landfill sitings, investigations, designs, operations, hazards, benefits, landfill gas (issues, benefits and hazards).
-Served as expert witness in numerous landfill design, performance and legal issues.
-Authored first book generation and recovery of landfill gas from landfills.
-Was always in forefront of emerging technology as related to all aspect of landfill geotechnical work with specific focus on landfill gas and lining evolutions.
+He started two geotechnical companies in 1960s and in 1970 co-started one of the first engineering companies oriented solely to the solid waste i dustry, most notably landfills.
+He published over 70 papers reative to landfill sitings, investigations, designs, operations, hazards, benefits, landfill gas (issues, benefits and hazards).
+He served as expert witness in numerous landfill design, performance and legal issues.
+He authored first book generation and recovery of landfill gas from landfills.
+He was always in forefront of emerging technology as related to all aspect of landfill geotechnical work with specific focus on landfill gas and lining evolutions.